zzzprojects/Eval-Expression.NET/docs2/pages/troubleshooting/trial-period-expired-exception.md

 #### License Badly Registered

-Make sure to follow all recommendation about how to setup your license: [Licensing](/licensing)
+Make sure to follow all recommendations about how to setup your license: [Licensing](/licensing)

 Otherwise contact us: info@zzzprojects.com